icshwi/e3training/workbook/README.md

 This workbook is heavily been developing now.
+==
+**Release represents that the chapter is ready for your training.
+WIP does that I am working on currently.**

 ## Chapter 1 : Release
 [e3 installation](chapter1.md)